For Students: Applying for an SCPKU Summer Seminar

 SCPKU is Stanford’s headquarters for faculty and students engaged in research, teaching, training and outreach activities in China.
 The Center is located on the PKU campus in the Haidian District of Beijing, which is known for its rich intellectual community, including top universities, research academies and government agencies.
 The 3400-square-meter center is designed as a resource for the entire Stanford community, providing collaborative spaces and offices as well as support services to facilitate the work of scholars and programs.
 SCPKU is a focal point for building academic and educational networks throughout East Asia, bringing together established researchers and a new generation of young scholars to create a vibrant and dynamic hub of intellectual exchange and collaboration.

-Contact Connie Chao for more information about SCPKU's Graduate Seminar Program and other programs and events at the center.
+Contact Owen Raymond for more information about SCPKU's Summer Seminar Program and other programs and events at the center.

 Photo credit: Leizhen Zang